caltechlibrary/acacia/htdocs/help/people-manager.md

 attributes.

 uname
-: The username, e.g. email addresss, associated with accessing Acacia
+: The username, e.g. email address, associated with accessing Acacia

 secret
 : If SSO is not being used this is that password used to authenticate.